 For example, if an officer observes a car driving lawfully in the early morning hours, those facts alone are not sufficient to indicate that a crime occurred, and the officer could not properly stop the vehicle.
-On the other hand, if the officer had information that a car of the same color, make and model, and with the same number of occupants, just left the scene of a near-by crime, the officer would have specific facts suggesting that a crime occurred involving the occupants of the car and could lawfully stop the vehicle.
+On the other hand, if the officer had information that a car of the same color, make and model, and with the same number of occupants, just left the scene of a nearby crime, the officer would have specific facts suggesting that a crime occurred involving the occupants of the car and could lawfully stop the vehicle.
 Even if it turns out the car wasn't the getaway car, the stop is still lawful because the officer had reasonable suspicion.

 As long as a law enforcement officer's detention (stop) of a person is legal, the officer is always free to ask questions.
 As discussed above, in some states the person stopped must provide identification, while in other states the person stopped is not required to respond.

 While the answer varies by state, all states with stop-and-identify statutes require that the person stopped provide at least a name.
 Some states also require the person stopped to provide an address.
 Other states simply require that the person stopped not provide false information.
 In these states, the person stopped is not required to answer the law enforcement officer.

 A number of defenses are commonly raised by those charged with failure or refusal to identify oneself to a police officer.

 As previously discussed, a law enforcement officer must have reasonable, articulable suspicion that a crime has occurred or is about to occur.
 If the law enforcement officer stops the defendant without a reasonable belief that a crime has occurred, the prosecutor cannot use the defendant's refusal to answer as evidence of failure to identify oneself to a police officer.